kora-projects/kora-docs/mkdocs/blog/en/you-dont-need-kora-developers.md

 ---

-## Hiring for Fundamentals Improves Framework Optionality
+## Hiring for Fundamentals Improves Framework Optionality { #fundamentals-optionality }

 There is also a strategic benefit beyond Kora.
 A team built around strong backend engineers is less locked into any framework.
 If architecture changes later, the engineers retain most of their value.
 They can move from Kora to another JVM framework, adopt a different database-access library, replace an HTTP client, change messaging infrastructure, or take advantage of new JVM capabilities.